 Disaggregating the global ecological footprint provides some insight into how we can reach a sustainable level of impacts.
-In Figure 16.11 we see that about 60 percent of humanity's ecological footprint is attributed to its carbon emissions.
-In order to bring our overall impacts down to a sustainable level, global carbon emissions would need to decline by at least 70 percent, as strongly recommended by the vast majority of climate scientists.
-Of course this doesn't necessarily mean we shouldn't reduce other negative impacts, such as deforestation and overfishing.
-But once again we conclude that addressing climate change is our most critical environmental challenge.
+In Figure 16.10, we see that about 62 percent of humanity's ecological footprint is attributed to its carbon emissions, resulting in an "earth overshoot" about 65% beyond the planet's capacity.
+While impacts other than carbon have increased by 48 percent over 1965 to 2022, carbon impacts increased by 226 percent.
+In order to bring our overall impacts down to a sustainable level, global carbon emissions would need to decline by about two-thirds, which is consistent with the recommendations of the vast majority of climate scientists.
+Of course, this doesn't necessarily mean we shouldn't reduce other negative impacts, such as deforestation and overfishing.
+But once again, we can conclude that addressing climate change is our most critical environmental challenge.

-Figure 16.11 Global Ecological Footprint, by Impact Type, 1961-2016
+Figure 16.10 Global Ecological Footprint, by Impact Type, 1965-2022